palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 - This tutorial explores how to make animations inside the 3d-models of the website sketchfab.com.
 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

-## Inital setup
+## Initial setup
 - In this first part of the tutorial we will setup the initial code structure to be used.
-- The code is a webpage and runs in a webbrowser.
-To make a webpage we use a combination of html, css and javascript.
-Lets start by making the html document with the necessary html.
+- The code is a webpage and runs in a web browser.
+To make a webpage we use a combination of html, CSS and JavaScript.
+Let’s start by making the html document with the necessary html.
 - Paste the boilerplate code below into a code editor of your choice.

 ```html